theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 == Changelog ==

+= 1.3.4 =
+* Fixed bug when using shortcodes in blocks - blocks try to run shortcode earlier than classic editor.

 = 1.3.3 =
 * Fixed bug when quantity input was hidden the add to cart button was no longer working.